vamsiboyella/Kiosk_machine/install.md

 ## Supported Platforms:

-Unix, Cygwin and MacOS.
+Cygwin and MingW in Windows(Master branch), Unix and Mac Os support in (Unix_branch).

 ## Prerequisite

 GCC Compiler, GNU make, download utilities such as wget or curl.
-If using Cygwin, dos2unix will be required

 ## Build Project: